hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

 - `source_omi` (string) - The initial OMI used as a base for the newly created machine. `source_omi_filter` may be used instead to populate this automatically.

+- `omi_root_device` (block device mapping) - A block device mapping describing the root device of the OMI.
+This looks like the mappings in `omi_block_device_mapping`, except with an additional field:

+  - `source_device_name` (string) - The device name of the block device on the source instance to be used as the root device for the OMI.
+This must correspond to a block device in `launch_block_device_mapping`.

 ### Optional:

 - `omi_block_device_mappings` (array of block device mappings) - Add one or more [block device mappings](https://wiki.outscale.net/display/EN/Defining+Block+Device+Mappings) to the OMI.
 These will be attached when booting a new VM from your OMI.
 To add a block device during the Packer build see `launch_block_device_mappings` below.
 Your options here may vary depending on the type of VM you use.
 The block device mappings allow for the following configuration: